Haja-andri/Tips-Backend/README.md

 Please note that this end-point is **Procted** by an authentication process setup in the middleware.
 Therefore the worker must be logged in first and the obtained token attached with this request in the header. **An additional level of security** is set to make sure that the token provided in this request belong to to the current worker

-**The object template to be sent in the request body is the following :**
+**The data template to be sent in the request header is the following :**

 ```
 **Key**